jhanio/jhanio/README.md

 <p align="left">
 🎓 SYSTEMS ENGINEER

-🎥 I am a software developer with extensive experience in web application development.
+🎥 I am a software developer with experience in web application development.

 💻  I have a strong ability to solve problems, analyze code, and work in a team.